Heather Small

+Early life

+Heather Small was born in London to parents who came from Barbados in the early 1960s.
+She was brought up on a council estate in Ladbroke Grove, West London, and attended a local state school, where she excelled academically despite the lack of encouragement from teachers.
+She was a shy child and kept her passion for singing private, not even sharing it with her close family.
+At 18, she attended her first audition without telling anyone, reflecting the challenges of pursuing a creative career in a community with few role models in music.

 Career

 1987–1998: Hot House and M People

-Small was born and raised on a council estate in Ladbroke Grove, West London.
-She joined her first group, Hot House, as a singer while she was still a teenager.
+Small joined her first group, Hot House, as a singer while she was still a teenager.
 She was the studio singer voice of the re-recorded version of "Ride on Time" by Black Box.
-She had a chance meeting with Manchester DJ, Mike Pickering, formerly of Quando Quango, which led to sales of over 10 million albums worldwide with the group M People.
-They had considerable success with songs such as "Moving On Up", "One Night In Heaven" and "Search for the Hero".
+She had a chance meeting with Manchester DJ Mike Pickering, formerly of Quando Quango, which led to sales of more than 10 million albums worldwide with the group M People.
+They had considerable success with songs such as "Moving On Up", "One Night in Heaven" and "Search for the Hero".

 In 1997, Small performed in "Perfect Day", the official 1997 Children in Need charity release, alongside a broad range of artists, including Tom Jones and Lou Reed.
-It sold over a million copies and was the UK's number one single for three weeks.
+It sold more than a million copies and was the UK's number-one single for three weeks.

 In 1998, Small and M People took some time off to pursue solo projects after The Best of M People was released.